-The Vice Provost for Arts, Humanities, and Multicultural Affairs provides university-wide academic leadership across the global network university, especially with respect to cross-school programs and initiatives.
-The Vice Provost provides strategic advice to the Provost and President on the university's schools, centers, curricula and initiatives in the arts and humanities across the university, including strategic advice on hiring and funding priorities.
+The Vice Provost for Faculty, Arts, Humanities and Diversity provides university-wide academic leadership across the global network university, especially with respect to cross-school programs and initiatives.
+The Vice Provost provides strategic advice to the Provost and President on the University's schools, centers, curricula and initiatives in the arts and humanities, including strategic advice on hiring and funding priorities.
 Working with and across the schools, and in conjunction with University offices of development and research administration, the Vice Provost will initiate efforts and provide support to academic units to obtain external funding for the arts and humanities.
 The Vice Provost serves as the academic liaison to the Faculty Senators Council.

 The Vice Provost has broad responsibility for strategic leadership for the University's diversity initiatives consistent with NYU's commitment to diversity as a core value, including ongoing programs, such as the Task Force on Faculty Diversity and the MLK Jr. Scholars Program, as well as new initiatives to achieve a diverse faculty and student body, showcase and integrate diversity throughout the University, and promote research and teaching on diversity.